Brown Recluse Spider Control

 How to Get Rid of Brown Recluse Spiders

-• Treating for brown recluse spiders involves a combination of exclusion measures, indoor and outdoor insecticide treatment with Supreme IT and Valar Plus Bifenthrin Granules and trapping using Catchmaster Glue Boards.
+• Brown recluse spider treatment involves a combination of exclusion measures, indoor and outdoor insecticide treatment with Supreme IT and Valar Plus Bifenthrin Granules, and trapping using Catchmaster Glue Boards.
 If you see the spider, you can kill it on contact with Pyrid Aerosol.

 Preventing Brown Recluse Spider Reinfestation

-• To prevent Brown Recluse Spiders from trespassing your home again, practice exclusion and perform barrier treatments of Supreme IT insecticides periodically throughout the year.
+• To prevent brown recluse spiders from trespassing on your home again, practice exclusion and perform barrier treatments of Supreme IT insecticides periodically throughout the year.

 Questions and Answers